yessky/hotrun/README.md

 ## API Example
 a working example see `./example`.

-import `node-module-hot` and configure it in your development server entry, like `./example/app.js`
+import `hotrun` and configure it in your development server entry, like `./example/app.js`
 ```JavaScript
 const fs = require('fs');
 const path = require('path');